sciustechnologia/SQL/homework1.md

   * The database first sorts all rows based on the values in the job_id column in ascending order (A-Z, 0-9) and `ASC` is the default behavior, so you can omit it - including for clarity.

 * **salary DESC**:
-  * After the initial sort by job_id, the database then sorts any rows that have the same job_id based on the salary column in descending order (highest to lowest).
-This is the secondary sort key.
+  * First sort by job_id, then sort any rows that have the same job_id based on the salary column in descending order (secondary sort key).

-All employees with the same job are grouped together, and within each job group, they are sorted from the highest-paid to the lowest-paid.
+  * All employees with the same job are grouped together, and within each job group, they are sorted from the highest-paid to the lowest-paid.

 ***